discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3506/a6b550bd2b05b76b.png" width="638" height="500">

-Install Discourse on Ubuntu 12.04.3 LTS x64.
+Install Discourse on Ubuntu 12.04.4 LTS x64.
 We always recommend using [the current LTS distribution][lts].

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3399/f3fc67ee6aa90ea4.png" width="690" height="477">

 You will receive a mail from Digital Ocean with the root password to your Droplet.
-(However, if you know how to use SSH keys, you may not need a password to log in.)
+(However, if you know [how to use SSH keys](https://www.google.com/search?q=digitalocean+ssh+keys), you may not need a password to log in.)

 # Access Your Droplet